On the relative Galois module structure of rings of integers in tame extensions: Local extensions I

 In order to ease notation, we shall now set $L:= F_v$ and $O:=O_L$, and we shall drop the subscript $v$ from our notation for the rest of this section.

 Suppose now that $L_\pi/L$ is a tamely ramified Galois $G$-extension of $L$, corresponding to $\pi \in \Hom(\Omega^{t}, G)$.
 We are going to describe the second-named author's decomposition of resolvends of normal integral basis generators of $L_\pi/L$ (see \cite{Mc2} and also \cite[Section 6]{B}).
-When $G$ is abelian, this decomposition is an analogue of Stickelberger's factorisation of Gauss sums.
+When $G$ is abelian, this decomposition is an analogue of a version of Stickelberger's factorisation of Gauss sums.

 Write $s:= \pi(\sigma)$, $t:= \pi(\phi)$; then $t \cdot s \cdot t^{-1} = s^q$, and so $s \in \Sigma(G)$.
 We define $\pi_r, \pi_{nr} \in \Map(\Omega^t,G)$ by setting

 If $\omega_i \in \Omega^t$ ($i=1,2$) with $\omega_i = \sigma^{m_i} \cdot \phi^{n_i}$, then a straightforward calculation using \eqref{E:tamerel} shows that